Last updated:7 June 2023

 |Abbott Peak and Carruthers Peak||2145|

-Note: In producing a list of highest mountains, there is always subjective debate over what should and should not be included.
+In producing a list of highest mountains, there is always subjective debate over what should and should not be included.
 Some peaks may have local names that are unknown to state authorities or map producers.
 Often questions arise as to whether a peak is a separate mountain or part of a ridge.
+Source: Geoscience Australia National Geodetic database, 1993, combined with the National Gazetteer of Australia.

 |New South Wales||Mt Kosciuszko||2228|